 WITH THEIR FORCES COMBINED

-Since pooling resources as part of their collaboration, tailors Dylan Chong and Matthew Lai have been able to create a larger production space than they each used to have – but this was not primarily a profit-driven move, say the duo.
+Since pooling resources as part of their collaboration, Singapore tailors Dylan Chong and Matthew Lai have been able to create a larger production space than they each used to have – but this was not primarily a profit-driven move, say the duo.

 The more outspoken and older of the two at age 36, Chong indicates the workspace in their current premises, a spacious shophouse unit in Telok Ayer Street.
-Occupying about half the unit, the workspace consists of several large tables, where three older gentlemen are busy cutting, sewing and ironing on the morning of our interview.
+Occupying about half the unit, the workspace consists of several large tables, where three older tailors are busy cutting, sewing and ironing on the morning of our interview.
 Says Chong: “My previous workspace was only about a quarter of this, and there was only room for one cutter and one cutting table.